 When they respond, don’t let the interaction end there.
 Within 12 hours, you need to have a response for them.
-You should be telling them what they want to hear or be thanking them for their response to you.
+You should be telling them what they want to hear or thanking them for their response to you.

 Set up badges to link your visitors from your site to your review pages on Amazon, Yelp, or Facebook.
-Make sure that your site is mobile optimized so that your customers get the chance to interact on their own terms.
+Make sure that your site is mobile-optimised so that your customers get the chance to interact on their own terms.
 With so much more interaction happening on mobile than ever before, you could be left behind if your site doesn’t work on mobile.